brianyamasaki/get-that-job/docs/src/cover-letter/index.md

 ## Cover Letters are not the first thing Recruiters see

-Recruiters read your resume first, because if you don't have the basic qualifications, they don't want to waste their time reading your cover letter.
+**Recruiters read your resume first**, because if you don't have the basic qualifications, they don't want to waste their time reading your cover letter.
 This simple fact implies the following:

 - You can refer to items in your resume very briefly